 This is an integrated academic and professional course which develops the intellectual and practical skills necessary for professional practice as a social worker.

 We promote an understanding of social work which is informed by social justice and human rights, a profession that acknowledges the links between 'public issues' and 'private troubles' and seeks to address both.
 We value social work practice that has prevention at its heart and recognises the importance of collective approaches, actively engaging with and learning from user movements.

-Successful completion of this course will mean students are then eligible to be registered, by the Scottish Social Services Council, as a qualified social worker.
+Successful completion of this course will mean you’re eligible to be registered by the Scottish Social Services Council as a qualified social worker.

 The MSc is awarded on satisfactory completion of a dissertation undertaken at the end of the Diploma course.
 Both degrees are recognised throughout the UK.

 You’ll undertake two full-time supervised practice placements which give you the opportunity for classroom-based teaching to be applied in practice.
 You’ll be supported and assessed by Practice Educators who are qualified or undertaking their Practice Educator training.
 We’re fortunate to have strong connections with our partner agencies within a 60-mile radius of the University.
 They provide a range of placements across both statutory and voluntary social work services.